nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 - Set up BLE and connect to a Wi-Fi AP on the controller device
 - Load the Wi-Fi/BT firmware and set up BLE on the end device
 - Run the example application on the end device
-- Commision and control the end devices on the controller device
+- Commission and control the end devices on the controller device

 #### Set up BT and connect to a wifi AP on controller device

-step1.
-Save Wi-Fi SSID and Password to a file.
+Step 1.
+Save your Wi-Fi SSID and Password to a file.

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-step2.
-Setup BT and connectd to a WiFi AP.
+Step 2.
+Setup BT and connect to a WiFi AP.

         、、、
         modprobe moal mod_para=nxp/wifi_mod_para.conf